 Secure

 Sunlight is designed with security at its core.
 All components of the Sunlight stack are hardened.
 Thanks to Sunlight’s fine grained CPU and memory allocation it is possible to physically guard against CPU memory exploits.
 Control of IO interfaces allows you to separate content and network traffic so there is no sharing of physical drives or network physical interfaces.
-Data can be encrypted at rest through hardware acceleration

 Low Cost